NBA on ABC: Music

 After the 1990s (when the NBA arguably reached its highest point in terms of popularity) many hardcore and casual fans began to associate the league with NBC, and more accurately, NBC's theme music, "Roundball Rock".
 After ABC took over the NBA coverage from NBC, "Roundball Rock" composer John Tesh offered his iconic theme song to the new rightsholder, but ABC turned it down and told Tesh that they wanted a completely different song.
 Whereas NBC used "Roundball Rock" for all twelve years of its coverage, ABC ended up using at least nine themes in its first four years.
 Three of the themes were traditional sports themes, while six of them ('We Got Hoops" by Robert Randolph and the Family Band, "Can't Get Enough" by Justin Timberlake, "Let's Get It Started" by The Black Eyed Peas, "Lose My Breath" by Destiny's Child, "This Is How a Heart Breaks" by Rob Thomas and "Runnin' Down a Dream" by Tom Petty and the Heartbreakers) were contemporary pieces by known artists.

 For the 2006–07 NBA season, ESPN began using "Fast Break", the theme music used for ABC's NBA broadcasts since 2004, as the theme for its own NBA games.
 Because of the reorganization of ABC Sports under the oversight of ESPN, and its 2006 rebranding as ESPN on ABC (which calls for all sporting events aired on ABC to utilize the same production elements as ESPN's sports telecasts), this means that games broadcast on ABC will use the same theme music from previous years.
 In addition, ABC selected pop group The Pussycat Dolls to perform "Right Now" as the new introduction for NBA games.

 For the 2008 season, "Nine Lives" by Def Leppard and Tim McGraw was used as the new intro song for ABC's game broadcasts, and was also used by ESPN during the playoffs before the start of each game.
 For the 2012 NBA Playoffs, the revised version of the 1972–73 theme was introduced, incorporating features of the current NBA players from going back from the previous year to years past during the network's tenure with the NBA.

 For the 2011 NBA postseason, ESPN used an updated composition of the "Fast Break" theme music for the postseason, yet the original composition was still used for the regular season through the 2015-16 NBA season.

 For the 2016-17 NBA season, ESPN used another updated composition of the "Fast Break" theme music.
 This time, for the regular season, replacing the original composition that was first used by ABC in the 2004–05 season and by ESPN two seasons later.
 Maze featuring Frankie Beverly's "Before I Let Go" was added to start the courtside play-by-play commentary.

-To go along with ESPN's rebranding of their NBA coverage prior to the 2022-23 season, a new theme was composed and introduced.
+To go along with ESPN's rebranding of their NBA coverage prior to the 2022-23 season, a new theme was composed and introduced by composer Eric Hall.
 A remixed version of this theme is used during the NBA Playoffs and NBA Finals.